Flows in the Space of Interacting Chiral Boson Theories: Perturbative TT -Deformed Actions

 Let us therefore consider the following general class of operators in $2d$ which can be expressed in terms of the two independent Lorentz scalars that can be built from the stress tensor, namely $\Tr ( T ) = \tensor{T}{^\alpha_\alpha}$ and $\Tr ( T^2 ) = T^{\alpha \beta} T_{\alpha \beta}$:

-Here $c_1, c_2, c_3, c_4, n$ are constants.\footnote{One can also consider cases where the $c_i$ are not constants.
-For instance, the so-called $\TT + \Lambda_2$ deformation is defined by performing a $\TT$ deformation and then activating a cosmological constant proportional to $\frac{1}{\lambda}$, which is similar to allowing $c_4$ to become a function of $g$ in (\ref{eq:TTn}).
-See \cite{Gorbenko:2018oov, Lewkowycz:2019xse, Coleman:2021nor, Shyam:2021ciy, Torroba:2022jrk, Batra:2024kjl} for further details.} We note that all higher traces of the stress tensor, $\Tr ( T^n )$ for $n > 2$, can be expressed in terms of these two lower traces.
-Given such an operator, we wish to study the flow equation
+We note that all higher traces of the stress tensor, $\Tr ( T^n )$ for $n > 2$, can be expressed in terms of these two lower traces.
+Given such an operator, we wish to study the flow equation\footnote{One can also consider flows driven by a function $f$ which has explicit dependence on the deformation parameter $g$.
+For instance, the so-called $\TT + \Lambda_2$ deformation is defined by performing a $\TT$ deformation and then activating a cosmological constant proportional to $\frac{1}{\lambda}$.
+See \cite{Gorbenko:2018oov, Lewkowycz:2019xse, Coleman:2021nor, Shyam:2021ciy, Torroba:2022jrk, Batra:2024kjl} for further details.}

 The solution to \eqref{eq:TTn op} can be written as a series expansion,